hannahyz/scroll-based-css-animations/README.md

 For more examples, check out example.html

 ## License
-Animate.css is licensed under the MIT license. (http://opensource.org/licenses/MIT)
+This project is licensed under the MIT license. (http://opensource.org/licenses/MIT)